Car Insurance in Dallas, TX

 Cheap liability and full coverage auto insurance in Dallas

-In 2026, Texas Farm Bureau offers Dallas’ lowest full coverage rates at $176 per month.
-USAA is also a good option for military members and their immediate families.
+As of 2026, Texas Farm Bureau offers Dallas’s lowest full coverage rates, with premiums of around $176 per month.
+For liability coverage, GEICO also has the lowest monthly premium at about $73.
+USAA is another good option for military members and their immediate families.

-Full coverage generally includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
-About 35% of Dallas drivers carry only the state’s minimum required coverage, which is enough to stay legal but may not protect your finances after an accident.
+Full coverage typically includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
+About 35% of Texas drivers carry only the state’s minimum required coverage.
+The minimum is enough to drive legally, but it may not be enough to protect your finances after an accident.

 Updating data...